awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/security_iam_id-based-policy-examples.md

 ```

 You can add API actions to this policy to provide more options for users, for example:
++ `iam:ListInstanceProfiles`: To choose an instance profile\.
 + `ec2:CreateSecurityGroup`: To create a new security group\.
 + `ec2:AuthorizeSecurityGroupIngress`: To add inbound rules\.
 + `ec2:CreateKeyPair`: To create a new key pair\.

-### Example: Require a Launch Template<a name="policy-example-launch-template"></a>
+### Example: Require the Latest or Default Version of a Launch Template<a name="policy-example-launch-template"></a>

-The following policy gives users permissions to create and update Auto Scaling groups, provided that they use a launch template and specify either the `Latest` or `Default` version of the launch template\.
+The following policy gives users permissions to create and update Auto Scaling groups to use a launch template, provided that they specify either the `Latest` or `Default` version of the launch template\.

-To complete the configuration, you must grant users permission to use the `ec2:RunInstances` API action\.
+To complete the configuration, you must give users permission to use the `ec2:RunInstances` API action\.
 Users without this permission receive an error that they're not authorized to use the launch template\.
-In this example \(second statement\), users can use all launch templates whose name starts with `qateamaccess-`\.
+In this example \(second statement\), users can use all launch templates whose name starts with `qateam-`\.

 The last statement gives users access to all Auto Scaling groups and Amazon EC2 resources in your account\.
 Instead of listing each action explicitly as in the previous example, you can specify `ec2:Describe*` to describe all Amazon EC2 resources\.
 Because the `Describe` actions do not support resource\-level permissions, you must specify them in a separate statement without conditions\.